G-Node/spike/deploy/deployment.md

-This file will detail the steps and issues concerning the deployment of the spikesorting evaluation website application.
+This file will describe the platform and environmental requirements and tries to give a step-by-step guide to deploy the website.

 ### CONTENTS

-1. platform requirements
+1 platform requirements
-    1. platform and software
+    1 platform and software
-    2. python
+    2 python
-    3. webserver
+    3 webserver
-    4. database
+    4 database
-2. settings and configs
+2 settings and configs
-    1. frontend settings
+    1 frontend settings
-    2. backend settings
+    2 backend settings
-    3. celery task broker
+    3 celery task broker
-3. other
+3 other

 # 1) PLATTFORM REQUIREMENTS

 In this section the server requirements will be detailed.

-## 1.1) PLATFORM AND SOFTWARE
+## 1.1 PLATFORM AND SOFTWARE

 We will assume a "Debian squeeze" as run on the g-node predata: